Ibizugbe/school_library/README.md

 # School Library

-> This project utilizes OOP features in ruby to store information about a school library
+> This project utilizes OOP features in ruby to store information about a school library, add a new student or teacher, add new books, save records of people that have borrowed books and when the book was borrowed.

 ## Built With